Privacy & Cookies Policy

 Information we collect from you about your browsing behaviour

-We collect, store and use information about your visits to this Sites and about your computer, tablet, mobile or other device through which you access this Site.
+We collect, store and use information about your visits to this Websites and about your computer, tablet, mobile or other device through which you access this Website.
 This includes the following information:

-- Information about your visits and use of this Site, including the full Uniform Resource Locators (URL), clickstream to, through and from this Site, pages you viewed and searched for, page response times, length of visits to certain pages, referral source/exit pages, page interaction information (such as scrolling, clicks and mouse-overs), and website navigation and search terms used.
+- Information about your visits and use of this Website, including the full Uniform Resource Locators (URL), clickstream to, through and from this Website, pages you viewed and searched for, page response times, length of visits to certain pages, referral source/exit pages, page interaction information (such as scrolling, clicks and mouse-overs), and Website navigation and search terms used.

-We use “Google Analytics” on this Site.
-This cookie provides us with a visitor count and an understanding of how visitors move around and use this Site.
+We use “Google Analytics” on this Website.
+This cookie provides us with a visitor count and an understanding of how visitors move around and use this Website.
 We can then use this information to improve navigability on this Site generally.
-The cookies we use on this Sites won’t collect personally identifiable information about you and we won’t disclose information stored in cookies that we place on your device to third parties.
+The cookies we use on this Website will not collect personally identifiable information about you and we will not disclose information stored in cookies that we place on your device to third parties.